Jets travel to Rose State

-NOC Enid's baseball team will be warming up for the start of the conference season Thursday when the 14-5 Jets travel to 4-13 Rose Stare for a 2 p.m. single game Tuesday.
+NOC Enid’s baseball team will be warming up for the start of the conference season Thursday when the 14-5 Jets travel to 4-13 Rose Stare for a 2 p.m. game on Tuesday.

 The Jets are riding a six-game winning streak.
 They beat Rose State, 18-8 earlier this month.